DavidFarrell/paidia.fun/readmedavid.md

 readme.md
 .gitmodules

-and you can then copy / paste all the stuff from public into that root folder
+and you can then copy / paste all the stuff from public into that root folder - FOR LANDING PAGE

+for publisher copy the public folder contents from __publisher_site  to publishers/ for players copy public folder contents from __public_site to players/

 NOTE YOU EDIT THIS IN __LANDING_PAGE/STATIC/READMEDAVID.MD